Habbobba/JSON-Habbo-Catalog-Generator/README.md

 ## ♛ Habbo Catalog Generator ♛

 The Habbo Catalog Generator automates catalog creation for Arcturus Morningstar.
-The scripts offer options to generate the entire catalog or specific components like clothing, items, walls, and pages.
-The script provides instant generation of queries and is user-friendly, making it accessible for users with minimal experience.
+This user-friendly tool offers options to generate the entire catalog or specific components like clothing, items, walls, and pages.
+It provides instant generation of queries and is accessible for users with minimal experience.

 ## Instructions